andreipope/andreipope.github.io/tutorials/containerize-a-javascript-application.md

 ---
-title: Containerize a JavaScript application
+title: How to Containerize a JavaScript application
 description: This tutorial shows how you can build a Docker image that contains a JavaScript application.
 layout: tutorial
 permalink: /tutorials/containerize-javascript-application